AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 Refer to [Upgrading Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) for full instructions on backing up your data, detecting potential migration issues, and testing upgrades before deploying to production.
 Depending on your current version of Elasticsearch, a full cluster restart may or may not be required.

 Elasticsearch requires JDK 1.8 or higher.
-See [Install the Java Software Development Kit (JDK)](#install-the-java-software-development-kit-jdk) to check which version of JDK is installed.
+See [Install the Java Software Development Kit](#install-the-java-software-development-kit) to check which version of JDK is installed.

 ## Additional resources